nus-cs2103-AY2223S1/tp/docs/UserGuide_CS2101.md

 ### Sort the displayed students: `sort`

-The `sort` comamnd sorts the list of students in the Student's Details panel by the specified `TYPE` and `ORDER`.
+The `sort` command sorts the list of students in the Student's Details panel by the specified `TYPE` and `ORDER`.

 Format: `sort TYPE [ORDER]`